flukiluke/L-BASIC/doc/typespec.md

 ### BYVAL and BYREF arguments
 A function argument may be declared as BYVAL or BYREF (but not both).
 This forces calls to pass the argument by value or reference, respectively.
 This means a BYREF argument must be passed a single variable of the correct type, never an expression or constant.

-### Multi-typed functions
-A function may be declared multiple times with the same name, as long as the arguments are identical except for the types of BYREF arguments and their return types.
-The compiler will select the correct function to call based on the type of variables passed to those BYREF arguments.
-Multiple declarations must not differ only on their return type.